Updated March 31, 2026

 - Workers' compensation insurance is required in Massachusetts for businesses with 1 or more employees; sole proprietors and partners are exempt under the state rule provided.

-- Massachusetts requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for evidence before a shop can sign or renew space.
+- Most commercial leases in Massachusetts require proof of general liability coverage, so landlords may ask for evidence before a shop can sign or renew space.

 - Coverage options often need to address customer vehicle coverage and garagekeepers coverage when the shop stores, parks, or services vehicles belonging to others.